dosssman/GymTorcs/README.md

 # Gym Torcs environment for Pip

-A fork of [ugo-nama-kun's gym_torcs environment](https://github.com/ugo-nama-kun/gym_torcs) with humble improvments such as:
+A fork of [ugo-nama-kun's gym_torcs environment](https://github.com/ugo-nama-kun/gym_torcs) with humble improvements such as:
 - Removing the need for `xautomation`: the environment can be started virtually headlessly, skipping the GUI part.
 - Wrapper following the OpenAI Gym standard for environments: you can now instantiate the environment using `gym.make("Torcs-v0")`, which comes in handy when experimenting with stable-baselines algorithms and akin.
 Also adds proper action and observation spaces.